torchfl-org/torchfl/README.md

 ```
 8. Submit a pull request through the Github web interface.
 9. Once the pull request has been submitted, the following continuous integration pipelines on Github Actions will be trigger.
 Ensure that all of them pass before one of the maintainers can review the request.
-FIXME - add the link to GitHub actions and the table for it too! (maybe on the top for more aesthetic)

 ### Pull Request Guidelines
 Before you submit a pull request, check that it meets these guidelines: